telerik/xaml-docs/controls/radsyntaxeditor/features/taggers/folding-taggers.md

 ## FoldingTaggerBase

 **FoldingTaggerBase** the class responsible for generating the collapsible code regions.
-You can override this class and add **FoldingRegionDefinitions** to define the start and end matching rules of a collapsible section.
+You can inherit this class and add **FoldingRegionDefinitions** to define the start and end matching rules of a collapsible section.

 #### __[C#] Example 1: Adding FoldingRegionDefinitions__
 {{region cs-radsyntaxeditor-features-folding-taggers-1}}